 Sculpture – Brazilian artist Beatriz Chachamovits’ work deals with the decline of the coral reef ecosystems through drawings, sculptures and installations that investigate and highlight the main causes of the state that coral reefs are found in today.
 The phenomena known as coral bleaching, ocean acidification and plastic pollution are the main starting points in discussing the human effects in ocean conservancy.
 Her Carcass installation consists of hundreds of small clay sculptures of coral, sponges, animal bones and plastic debris that together form a white, dead and exposed barrier reef.

 Sound Design – Charles Levine has made a name as half of the DJ / Producer duo Soul Clap, touring the worlds festivals and night clubs for well over a decade.
 While music for dancefloors and the airwaves has been his primary focus an interest in ambient experimentation and how sound pairs with installtion art has been steadily growing.
-As part of DJs 4 Climate Action, Charles has access to Greenpeace’s Nature Sound Library which when mixed with synthesizers, live instruments, the human voice and other found sounds creates a truly unique soundscape designed to be paired with the “coral reef” moving through various life stages.
+As part of DJs 4 Climate Action, Charles has access to Greenpeace’s Nature Sound Library which when mixed with synthesizers, live instruments, recordings of living and dead coral reefs, and other found sounds creates a truly unique soundscape designed to be paired with the “coral reef” moving through various life stages.